ZJW-92/Logistic_Regression_Tmall/README.md

 - The data shows that 18-95 years old customers are more likely to use coupons, and the customer group with a higher probability of using coupons is 40 years old.
 - The 20-40 years old customer group has the highest probability of using coupon.
+- 18, 32, and 48 are the average ages with the highest probability of using coupon among < 20, < 40, < 60 age groups.